First Nations Write Night

-This session will be facilitated by Casey Mulder and Luisa Mitchell.
-The selected text for this month is Ghost Bird by Lisa Fuller; it is not essential to have read the text beforehand as we will be reading an excerpt together before our discussion.
+This session will be facilitated by Casey Mulder.
+The selected text for this month will be a MEMOIR and ANNOUNCED closer to the date; it is not essential to have read the text beforehand as we will be reading an excerpt together before our discussion.

 WHAT TO BRING